domseb/considered.design/_projects/2022-10-20-Qwilr-Kaleidoscope.md

 lede: Leading the co-design of a cross-functional design systems
 slug: /kaleidoscope

-description: I started the first version of Qwilr’s Design System, Kaleidoscope, in the first year of joining the company.
+excerpt: I started the first version of Qwilr’s Design System, Kaleidoscope, in the first year of joining the company.
 Leading a small, informal team of ambassadors, we found our north star, and created something much more than just a component library.
 Becoming a cornerstone of how we designed, collaborated, and experimented with new ideas together.

 image: /assets/projects/kaleidoscope/Kaleidoscope.jpg
 ---